 Before calculating your net yield, factor in these annual costs:

-Community fees€360 to €960/year€30 to €80 per month depending on building
+| Community fees | €360 to €960/year | €30 to €80 per month depending on building |

-Income tax19% to 24% on net rent19% for EU residents, 24% for non-EU
+| Income tax (IRPF) | 19% to 24% on net rent | 19% for EU residents, 24% for non-EU; deductible expenses reduce the taxable base |

-La Linea's IBI rate is applied to the cadastral value, which is typically 30% to 50% of market value.
-So a flat worth €90,000 on the market might have a cadastral value of €40,000 to €55,000, keeping IBI manageable at around €300 to €470 per year.
+La Linea's IBI is applied to the cadastral value, typically 30% to 45% of market value.
+A flat worth €131,000 at market rates might carry a cadastral value of €39,000 to €59,000, and IBI at 0.5% to 0.6% works out to roughly €195 to €354 per year.
+Always verify the current rate with the Ayuntamiento de La Linea before completing a purchase, as rates can be updated.

 What Are the Risks?